SAP/cf-nodejs-logging-support/README.md

 ### Other Server Libraries

-The logging library defaults to express middleware behaviour, but it can be forced to work with other Server libraries as well:
+The logging library defaults to express middleware behaviour, but it can be forced to work with other server libraries as well:
 #### With restify:
 ```js
 var restify = require('restify');